 Using brevity that won’t do both methods true justice, here are some brief differences and similarities:

-- A Mason education encourages more reading, character formation, and gentle direction by parents; Montessori educators tend to encourage children to teach themselves more.
+- A Mason education encourages more reading, character formation, and gentle direction by parents; Montessori educators encourage children to teach themselves more.

 - Mason’s method is inherently Christian and assumes a Christian worldview.
 This is apparent in her books.
 In comparison, Montessori was a Catholic, but now most Montessori schools are secular.